 I had to move the potted plants inside for the winter on October 11 because an “F” was in the forecast.
 I always take photos of all the plants and measure the cactus and some of the succulents as I move them inside.
 The clump of Mammillaria decipiens measured 1 1/2″ tall x 4″ wide.
 Remember, it was only 3″ wide when I brought it home in March 2018.
 It did very well in full sun…

 This photo shows how long the radial spines are and how they weave across the plant.
-The spines of Mammillaria decipiens subsp. camptotricha are longer than the species which leads me to believe this is the subspecies… Maybe someday the subspecies will be accepted once again.
+The spines of Mammillaria decipiens subsp. camptotricha are longer than the species which leads me to believe this is the subspecies… It also has 4-5 radial spines per tubercle where the species has 5-11.
+Maybe someday the subspecies will be accepted once again.

 It would be hard to say without seeing different plants of this species, especially in the wild.
 Anyone up for a trip?